Kottappuzha

+The Kottappuzha River is river in Kerala, western India.

-Kottappuzha is a tributary of Kuthirappuzha which is a tributary of Chaliyar river in Kerala, India.
-Kottappuzha originates from the western slopes of Upper Bhavani reservoir in Nilgiris district of Tamil Nadu.
-Near Kottappuzha palam (bridge), about 1.5 km south of Pookkottumpadam 'Chokkadan puzha' a river from Kozhippara hills and which passes through Chokkad join with Kottappuzha.
-At Koorad, Kottappuzha meets Kuthirappuzha.
+The Kottappuzha is a tributary of the Kuthirappuzha River, which is itself a tributary of the Chaliyar River.
+It rises on the western slopes of Upper Bhavani Reservoir in the Nilgiris district of Tamil Nadu.

+Near Kottappuzha Palam (bridge), about 1.5 km south of Pookkottumpadam, it is joined by the 'Chokkadan puzha', a river flowing from the Kozhippara hills, which passes through Chokkad before joining with the Kottappuzha.
+The Kottappuzha flows into the Kuthirappuzha at Koorad.